-USC-Union – Union, South Carolina
+USC Union – Union, South Carolina

-South Carolina | SC Picture Project | Union County Photos | USC-Union
+South Carolina | SC Picture Project | Union County Photos | USC Union

 The University of South Carolina was founded in Columbia in 1801 as South Carolina College.
 Since then, the school has become a university and now includes three other four-year degree campuses – also called senior campuses – across the state (one in Aiken, one in Beaufort, and one in Spartanburg).
 Additionally, USC operates four “Palmetto College” campuses, which are regional campuses where students can receive associate degrees on site or bachelor’s degrees online.
 USC-Union was established in 1965 as a two-year campus and is now part of Palmetto College.

-The main building at USC-Union, seen above, was built in 1909 as Union High School.
+The main building at USC-Union, seen above and below, was built in 1909 as Union High School.
 By 1925 the student population had grown, and the high school moved into the nearby grammar school to accommodate more students.
 In return, elementary students attended school in this building, which became Main Street Grammar School until 1948.
 The building then sat vacant until the University of South Carolina acquired it in 1965 and transformed its interior for its Union campus.
 Today the building serves as administrative offices for the school.

 Palmetto College was founded in 2012 with funds appropriated by the South Carolina General Assembly.
 The program officially began in the spring of 2013.
 The Union campus of USC was created to bring university resources to students in the upstate counties of Union, Cherokee, Fairfield, Laurens, Newberry and York.

 The main building of the USC-Union Campus is listed in the National Register: